-Getting a permit proves that changes on your property follow the City of Austin’s rules or are “up to code.”
-Building permits guarantee that any changes you make are safe for you, guests, and neighbors.
+Getting a permit ensures that changes on your property follow the City of Austin’s rules or are “up to code.”
+Building permits ensure that any changes you make are safe for you, guests, and neighbors.
 Before you start building your shed or applying for permits, it’s important to:

 - define and describe your project,